Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Overall Operation of FSC Core

+-> what about moving this section below 'Requirements Language' and 'Terminology'?

 All Peers in a Group announce their HTTP services to the Group by registering them in the Directory.
 Every Group uses one Directory that defines the scope of the Group.
 All Peers use the list of services as provided by the Directory to discover which services are available in the Group.
 With this information, Peers can propose Peer to Peer Contracts.
 Contracts contain Grants that specify which Outways from Peers may connect to which services from Peers.
 Each Contract may contain multiple Grants, defining the rights to connect between Peers.

 Inways are reverse proxies that announce services to the Directory and route incoming connections to those services.